markelog/jar/README.md

 });

 store.remove().done(function() {
-    // if you call jar#remove without arguments it will destroy "jar is cool" store });
+    // if you call jar#remove without arguments it will destroy "awesome" store });

 // speaking of destroying things